immutable2022/Go/README.md

-# Go
+ # Requester
 A multi request tool

-usage: java -jar Go.jar
+usage: java -jar Requester.jar

 logs will be created in the same folder